mtli/BFFL/README.md

 The detection for the example images are provided.
 However, to run on new images, a face detector is required.
 We recommend using [MTCNNv2](https://kpzhang93.github.io/MTCNN_face_detection_alignment/) due to its robustness and stability.
 Also, our detection refinement module is trained with MTCNNv2 using its default parameters.

 The accepted format of the bounding box is [x y width height] (no need to round to integer), different from the output of the `detect_face` function in MTCNNv2.
-It can be transformed using the follow code:
+It can be transformed using the following code:

 ```
 bbx(:, 3:4) = bbx(:, 3:4) - bbx(:, 1:2);